maubanel/UE5-Lighting/sky-fog/README.md

 ##### `Step 12.`\|`ITL`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now there is a secondary fog layer that you can add with the **Second Fog Density** and **Second Height Falloff**.
 You can also adjust the height relative to the first fog layer with the **Fog Height Offset**.
 If the density is set to `0` there is no secondary fog at all.
+This is most usefuly when you have mountainous terrain as you can have different levels of fog floating over your landscape.
+In this case I don't think it adds much so I set it back to `0`.

 Make all the fog changes you see fit on your level.